US should extend EV tax benefits to Vietnam, says business lobby

-Vietnamese automaker VinFast last week began construction on a $4 billion plant to produce EVs in North Carolina for the U.S. market, but could struggle to compete without the tax break, said Ted Osius, a former U.S. ambassador to Vietnam who heads the U.S.-ASEAN Business Council, a lobby group.
+Vietnamese automaker VinFast last week began construction on a US$4 billion plant to produce EVs in North Carolina for the US market, but could struggle to compete without the tax break, said Ted Osius, a former US ambassador to Vietnam who heads the US-ASEAN Business Council, a lobby group.

 Whether Biden's administration can work out a solution for the Vietnamese automaker could be a test of how far the benefits of the IRA can be extended.